supersrvsh-lab/html-portfolio/README.md

 # html-portfolio
 started this journey, lets see where it goes...
-Oh allmighty
+Oh almighty